geoff-project/coi-utils/docs/guide/lsa_utils.rst

     ...     relative=True,
     ... )

+The function `incorporate_and_trim()` has no default value for the *relative* argument; you must explicitly state whether an incorporation is absolute or relative every time.

 Transient Trims
 ---------------

-Trims that are sent through `~cernml.lsa_utils` are marked as *transient* by default.
+Trims that are sent through `.lsa_utils` are marked as *transient* by default.
 This means that the LSA server will delete them after a while to save bandwidth and keep the trim history manageable.

 The specifics may vary, but usually, they will be deleted if they no longer contain active or reference settings and are at least one week older than the